ra2085/apigee-scaffolding-samples/README.md

 # Scaffolding Examples

-These examples were designed to help you understand how an API first strategy can be realized through automation and templates applied on Apigee Edge artifacts.
+These examples were designed to help you understand how an API first strategy can be realized through automation and templates on Apigee Edge artifacts.

 ## Prerequisites:
  * A stable node.js/npm local installation